Board of Trustees – 2 Positions (3 Year Terms)

 Bob is active in the community, serving on the board of the United Way of Coastal Fairfield County.
 He also serves as the board chair of the Connecticut Technical High School System and an ex-officio member of the Connecticut State Board of Education.

 Nominating Committee – (2 Year Terms)

-Michelle Garvey and her husband Luke have been members of The Unitarian Church in Westport since 2000, and have been active members throughout with many different activities over time.
+Michelle Garvey and her husband Luke have been members of The Unitarian Universalist Congregation in Westport since 2000, and have been active members throughout with many different activities over time.
 Michelle served on the Finance Committee for four years, including a year as chair, taught 7th grade RE, was a Visiting Steward, and served on the Board of Trustees for 5 years, including 2 as chair.
 Michelle and Luke are active in their neighborhood circle.
 The Garvey children grew up in the church all the way through RE and youth group, and the whole family appreciates the perspective and values that participating in Unitarianism has provided – both the denomination in general, and this congregation in particular.
 We appreciate the opportunities this community provides us to expand our awareness and live those values, through community outreach and awareness, and through direct service.
 Michelle looks forward to this new opportunity to help identify and bring forward emerging leaders for the congregation.